 - Asynchronous integration – this is another form of loose coupling where an interaction does not need an immediate response (think SQS queue or Kinesis).

 - Graceful failure – build applications such that they handle failure in a graceful manner (reduce the impact of failure and implement retries).

 Services, Not Servers

-With traditional IT infrastructure, organizations have to build and operate a wide variety of technology components.
+With traditional IT infrastructure, organizations must build and operate a wide variety of technology components.